Lod: Byzantine period

-The Church of St George is named for him.
+The Church of Saint George and Mosque of Al-Khadr is named for him.

 The 6th-century Madaba map shows Lydda as an unwalled city with a cluster of buildings under a black inscription reading "Lod, also Lydea, also Diospolis".
 An isolated large building with a semicircular colonnaded plaza in front of it might represent the St George shrine.

 Early Muslim period

 After the Muslim conquest of Palestine by Amr ibn al-'As in 636 CE, Lod which was referred to as "al-Ludd" in Arabic served as the capital of Jund Filastin ("Military District of Palaestina") before the seat of power was moved to nearby Ramla during the reign of the Umayyad Caliph Suleiman ibn Abd al-Malik in 715–716.
 The population of al-Ludd was relocated to Ramla, as well.
 With the relocation of its inhabitants and the construction of the White Mosque in Ramla, al-Ludd lost its importance and fell into decay.

 The city was visited by the local Arab geographer al-Muqaddasi in 985, when it was under the Fatimid Caliphate, and was noted for its Great Mosque which served the residents of al-Ludd, Ramla, and the nearby villages.
 He also wrote of the city's "wonderful church (of St. George) at the gate of which Christ will slay the Antichrist."